Credit score in the United States: Criticism and controversies

 Credit scoring systems have garnered considerable criticism from various media outlets, debtors unions, consumer law organizations, and government officials.
 Discrimination against prospective employees, rejection of rental applications, racial bias, poor risk prediction, manipulation of algorithms, and overall immorality are some of the concerns raised regarding the system.
-The scoring system has also been studied as a form of classification to shape an individuals life-chances—a form of economic inequality.
+The scoring system has also been studied as a form of classification to shape an individual's life-chances—a form of economic inequality.
 The classification scheme is necessitated by the loss of collective social services and risk.
 The credit scoring system in the United States is similar to the Social Credit System in China.
 The use of credit information in connection with applying for various types of insurance or rental applications has drawn criticism, because obtaining and maintaining employment, housing, transport, and insurance are among the basic functions of meaningful participation in modern society, and in some cases (such as auto insurance) are mandated by law.